 - Whitehall is a long road, to the south of Trafalgar Square.
-Most of the buildings in this road are government officies. - The Prime Minister lives at 10, Dowing Street.
+Most of the building in this road are government officies. - The Prime Minister lives at 10, Dowing Street. - There are always two soldiers on horses outside Horse Guard Parade.